Terror suspect nabbed by Delhi cops was under watch, no intelligence failure by Maha police: Minister | Law-Order

 - India

-Maharashtra Home Minister Dilip Walse Patil on Wednesday said one of the terror suspects, hailing from Mumbai, who was arrested along with five others by the Delhi Police, was under the watch of the Maharashtra police and there was no intelligence failure on part of the state security forces.
+Maharashtra Home Minister Dilip Walse Patil on Wednesday said one of the terror suspects, hailing from Mumbai, who was arrested along with five others by the Delhi Police, was under watch of the Maharashtra police and there was no intelligence failure on part of the state security force.

+The opposition BJP, however, hit out at the Uddhav Thackeray-led Maha Vikas Aghadi (MVA) government in the state, alleging that there was a ''political pressure'' on the police department and the police personnel were deployed for ''non-essential works''.

 Out of the six terror suspects, Jaan Mohammad Shaikh (47) hails from Mumbai and the city police and Maharashtra Anti-Terrorism Squad (ATS) officials on Tuesday questioned this family here and searched his home after his arrest became public.